mercator-ocean/copernicus-marine-toolbox/doc/usage/login-usage.rst

 -------------------------------------------

 A new Copernius Marine authentication system will be released in the following months after the release of the Copernicus Marine Toolbox version 2.0.0.
-From 2.0.0, the Toolbox should be able to handle both the old and the new authentication systems.
+From 2.0.0, the toolbox should be able to handle both the old and the new authentication systems.

 If you are blocking some domains, you will need to authorize the domain ``auth.marine.copernicus.eu`` to be able to connect when the old system is decomissioned.